nf-core/airrflow/docs/usage/FAQ.md

 }
 ```

 Note that the resource requests will never exceed what is specified in the `resourceLimits` line, so if you do want to increase the resource requests for specific processes, you should also increase the `resourceLimits` requests and run the pipeline in a compute infrastructure with sufficient resources.
-In this exmaple we also have updated the `resourceLimits` to reflect that.
+In this example we also have updated the `resourceLimits` to reflect that.

 > [!TIP]
 > For more information about nf-core pipeline resource configurations, check out the [nf-core pipeline configuration docs](https://nf-co.re/docs/usage/getting_started/configuration).

 ## What to consider for clonal analysis?